-Cupertino Electric's Energy Alternatives Division completed two ground-mount, solar photovoltaic (PV) stations totaling 35 Megawatts (MW) for Pacific Gas and Electric Company (PG&E) in California’s Central Valley on September 29, 2011.
-Construction of the aggressivly scheduled project began in April 2011 and is comprised of two sites: a 20-MW site in Helm and a 15-MW site located in Five Points, California.
+Cupertino Electric's Renewables Division completed two ground-mount, solar photovoltaic (PV) stations for Pacific Gas and Electric Company (PG&E) in California’s Central Valley.
+The 35-megawatt (MW) system had an aggressive construction schedule that began in April 2011 and finished in September 2011.
+The project was comprised of two California sites: the 20-MW Stroud Solar Station in Helm and the 15-MW Westside Solar Station in Five Points.
 The solar energy plants were engineered and constructed by Cupertino Electric.

 Both sites were designed and built by Cupertino Electric under a five-year, PG&E clean energy initiative, which included up to 250 MW of utility-owned solar generation.
 The Stroud and Westside sites represent part of the first 50 MW of PG&E’s utility-owned generation.
 The generation plants were interconnected to the electrical grid with the approval of California’s Independent System Operator (CAISO) at local PG&E distribution substations.